Saparmyrat Atabayev

-Saparmyrat Atabayev (born 1999) is a Turkmen chess player.
-He was awarded the title of International Master in 2017.
+Saparmyrat Atabayev (born 1999) is a Turkmen chess Grandmaster.
+He was awarded the title of International Master in 2017 and Grandmaster in 2025.

 Chess career

 Atabayev has represented Turkmenistan in a number of Chess Olympiads.
 He was selected in 2014, but the team did not play any of their games.
 In 2016 he scored 6/11 on board three, while in 2018 he scored 5½/11 on board two.

 He qualified to play in the Chess World Cup 2021 where he was drawn against Viktor Erdős in the first round, but was unable to play.